-This housing supply estimate is very conservative because it does not include the potential for residential units in the Village Commercial Designation, where residential units are encouraged above commercial uses.
-Nor does this housing supply estimate include secondary suites and secondary dwelling units, the infilling of vacant lots, or the potential for rezoning applications for multiple family housing, or from Suburban Residential to Village Residential.
-Additionally, it is anticipated that some multiple family dwellings will be created in lieu of the potential for single family dwelling infill.
+This housing supply estimate is very conservative because it does not include the potential for residential units in the Village Commercial designation, where residential units are encouraged above commercial uses.
+Nor does this housing supply estimate include secondary suites and secondary dwelling units, the infilling of vacant lots, or the potential for rezoning applications for multi-family housing or from Suburban Residential to Village Residential.
+Additionally, it is anticipated that some multi-family dwellings will be created in lieu of the potential for single-family dwelling infill.